The Thyroid: Cure, Cause, or Symptom?

 Your Body’s Microbiome

-It’s important to understand the body’s entire microbiome — located in the gut, mouth, nose, ears, skin, vagina, and more — in order to combat ongoing infections.
+We must understand the body’s entire microbiome — in the gut, mouth, nose, ears, skin, vagina, and more — in order to combat ongoing infections.

 The body can have multiple low-grade infections (or “co-infections”) that don’t clearly produce medical symptoms — until they manifest as autoimmune disease, chronic fatigue syndrome, sluggish digestion, hypothyroidism, et al.